adelinechrltt/adelinechrltt/README.md

 ## Hello! 😸

-+ I'm Adeline Charlotte, an aspiring full-stack software developer.
++ I'm Adeline, an aspiring full-stack software developer.
 Currently in my final year of university & interning as an iOS Developer.
 + Big fan of learning--I’m always eager to try out new tools, with a particular interest in system design and backend architecture.

 ## My Toolbox 🔧